-A while back, more than thirty-two years ago, JoAnne and I were married in a tiny – ok, it was a HUGE – Church, St. Jude’s in Detroit, Michigan.
+A while back, in 1977, JoAnne and I were married in a tiny – ok, it was a HUGE – Church, St. Jude’s in Detroit, Michigan.
 We, as young people are wont to do discussed the future.
 I think I said I wanted a dozen children, and she laughed and we settled on five.
 At some point we discussed retirement.
 We laughed and thought that sailing around the world would be fun.
 Then we forgot the discussion.
 Until more recently, a couple of years ago.

 Sitting in the hot tub one night we discussed retirement again.
 Visions of “Little House on the Prairie” danced in my head, thinking that perhaps I might finally get my tiny farm house, a few acres, some chickens, and a horse.